 Perhaps no restaurant represents Tampa Florida more than Bern’s Steak House.
-Not just me saying that, as readers of Tampa Magazine voted Bern’s as Best Uniquely Tampa Restaurant for 2020 (and perhaps every year).
-McCool Travel tip: let this list of the Best of Tampa selections guide your trip planning for our next Tampa visit.
+Not just me saying that, as readers of Tampa Magazine voted Bern’s as Best Uniquely Tampa Restaurant for 2021 (and perhaps every year).

 The fresh Florida Gulf Coast oysters are the showstoppers at Ulele, where the Native-inspired cuisine focuses on local ingredients from Florida’s waters and Native American lands (Ulele was a Native American princess).
 Ulele is a popular business lunch spot and dinner destination, located at the start of the Tampa Riverfront trail, next to the Heights Public Market (see below), and a convenient stop on the Pirate Water Taxi.
 Try the Native Chili (with gator, boar, duck, and venison) and anything seafood (blackened grouper is my go-to order).